Operating plant, obligations and safety management systems

 General safety obligation

-Each person at an operating plant must, to the extent of the person's duties and responsibilities under the P&G Act or the SMS for the plant, take all necessary and reasonable action to ensure no person or property is exposed to more than an acceptable level of risk.
+Each person at an operating plant must, to the extent of the person's duties and responsibilities under the P&G Act or the SMS for the plant, take all reasonable steps to ensure no person or property is exposed to a level of risk in relation to the operating plant that is more than an acceptable level.

 An acceptable level of risk is one that is: